joshgaber/NovaUnit/docs/index.md

 ## Usage

-NovaUnit can be used to perform assertions on Actions, Lenses and Resources.
+NovaUnit can be used to perform assertions on Actions, Filters, Lenses and Resources.

 To access the test classes, import and use the base test traits: